IDinsight/aaq_core_template/README.md

 Clone or fork this repository.

 If you clone this, please setup a new repository for future commits and add this repository as another remote - called `template`.
 This will allow you to pull in new changes made to this template.
 Here are the instructions on how to do this:

 1. Clone this repo

 ```
 git clone git@github.com:IDinsight/aaq_core_template.git <project_name>
 ```

-2. Change remote name to `template`
+2. Switch to <project_name> folder and change remote name to `template`

 ```
 git remote rename origin template
 ```